mplawley/quick-snap/README.md

 #directions

+###Edit mode
-*** Turn on edit mode (located on the Target Camera script on the Target Camera) to enter level-design mode.
+- Turn on edit mode (located on the Target Camera script on the Target Camera) to enter level-design mode.
 While in edito mod:
 - Set a target shot with a left click of the mouse button.
 These target shots are the new shots the player must find
 - Right click to replace the current target shot
 - Q and E to cycle through picture shots
 - Hold right click to instant-compare current shot with potential replacement shot, which occurs when you let right-click go!

+###Play mode
 - Mouse to look
 - WASD to walk around.
 - Hold left-shift to run.